dgraves4/streaming-02-multiple-processes/README.md

 source .venv/scripts/activate
 ```

-Certainly!
-To adapt Task 8 based on the details of your script, I'll break down the steps further into more precise and actionable instructions, ensuring that they align closely with the specific operations and structure of your custom streaming script.
-This step-by-step guide will be clear and detailed, making it easier for someone to understand and implement.

-Revised Task 8 with Detailed Steps
-markdown
-Copy code
 ## Task 8.
 Create Custom Process Streaming Script

 Create and configure a custom script designed to stream data from a CSV file over a network and log the process.
 Follow these detailed steps to replicate the functionality discussed: